Originally published on April 29, 2020.

 What to do if you’re trying to conceive during coronavirus

 Conception is a deeply personal choice.
 There will always be environmental and psychological factors that contribute to a person’s desire to start or grow their family.
-Understandably, coronavirus may make the decision whether or not to conceive overwhelmingly difficult.
+Understandably, the COVID-19 pandemic may make the decision whether or not to conceive overwhelmingly difficult.
 This pandemic will also force some people to change their reproductive plans without their consent.

-During this time of uncertainty, the best people to guide your conception plans are those on your reproductive health team.
-Although your reproductive plans might change temporarily because of coronavirus, providers are monitoring the situation closely and will work to keep your reproductive intentions as close to what you planned as possible.
+During this time of uncertainty, the best people to guide your conception plans are you, your partner or support person, and your reproductive healthcare team.
+Although your reproductive plans might change temporarily because of the pandemic, providers are monitoring the situation closely.
 In the meantime, if you are hoping to conceive, continue to eat a balanced diet and take prenatal vitamins with folic acid.

 Keep updating your cycle, symptoms, and sexual activity in Clue and we’ll keep you informed as we find out more.